 Environmental toxins, such as dirt, car exhaust, and pollution, can sit on your skin, mingle with oil, and clog pores.
 You can also transfer dirt and bacteria onto your face by touching your face with your hands.

 What you eat might have an impact on your skin.
 Food allergies and contact dermatitis can both cause skin irritation and bumps.
-Dairy products, such as skim milk, may cause acne in some people.
+Dairy products, such as skim milk, may in some people.
 Diets high in sugar and simple carbohydrates may also lead to blemishes.

 Some prescription and over-the-counter (OTC) medications may cause acne as a side effect.
 These include: